Show / Hide Table of Contents

 remote container animation

-• Step 11: More patience, yes, all the needed tools and directory are cloned, all the needed settings are cloned as well.
-This may take a very long time if you have a low bandwidth Internet.
-See the advance section to understand how you can skip some of the elements if you are only interested in a very specific board.
+• Step 12: More patience, yes, all the needed tools and directory are cloned, all the needed settings are cloned as well.

 Docker steetings